theJSZ/FM-synthesis-drum-machine/README.md

 - **Steps** two step buttons controlling whether the sound will trigger by default or not
 - **%** which introduces random variation to the step trigges. % at zero means the sound will trig if and only if the step button is active. % at full means the step will trig with a probability of 0.5 regardless of the step button status

-Additionally, there are **master controls** for pitch, FM amount (not implemented) and volume.
-Also controls for tempo and reverb parameters which do what you would expect.
+Additionally, there are **master controls** for pitch and volume.
+Also controls for tempo, swing and reverb parameters which do what you would expect.
 Tempo can be set in the range [60, 180] bpm.

 The **Mutate** control changes dial values randomly as the sequence plays.